electron/rfcs/text/0017-shared-texture.md

 #### `sharedTexture.subtle` [SharedTextureSubtle](#sharedtexturesubtle-object)

-Provides subtle APIs to interact with imported shared texture for advanced users.
+Provides subtle APIs to interact with an imported shared texture for advanced users.

 ### Structures